SEKOIA-IO/documentation/docs/integrations/log_auditbeat_linux.md

 #### Install and configure Auditbeat

-To download and install Auditbeat on Debian, Ubuntu, Linux Mint...
+To download and install Auditbeat on a Debian based distributions (including Ubuntu, Linux Mint, etc.).
 Use the commands that work with your system:

 ```bash
 curl -L -O https://artifacts.elastic.co/downloads/beats/auditbeat/auditbeat-7.13.1-amd64.deb